R-K-1/credilytics/README.md

 2. `borrowers`: facts table storing the Id of each borrower
     * `BorrowerId`: identifier generated during transformation

-3. `demographics`: demographic information of each borrower
+3. `demographics`: dimension table storing demographic information of each borrower
     * `age`: Age of borrower in years
     * `NumberOfDependents`: Number of dependents in family excluding themselves (spouse, children etc.)
     * `BorrowerId`: identifier generated during transformation

-4. `finances`: financial information of each borrower
+4. `finances`: dimension table storing financial information of each borrower
     * `RevolvingUtilizationOfUnsecuredLines`: Total balance on credit cards and personal lines of credit except real estate and no installment debt like car loans divided by the sum of credit limits
     * `DebtRatio`: Monthly debt payments, alimony, living costs divided by monthy gross income
     * `MonthlyIncome`: Monthly income